View the current SDN controllers in this list, SDN Controller Comparison.

-Floodlight Controller is an SDN Controller offered by Big Switch Networks that works with the OpenFlow protocol to orchestrate traffic flows in a software-defined networking (SDN) environment.
+Floodlight Controller is an SDN Controller developed by an open community of developers, many of which from Big Switch Networks, that uses with the OpenFlow protocol to orchestrate traffic flows in a software-defined networking (SDN) environment.
 OpenFlow is one of the first and most widely used SDN standards; it defines the open communications protocol in an SDN environment that allows the SDN Controller (brains of the network) to speak to the forwarding plane (switches, routers, etc.) to make changes to the network.

 The SDN Controller is responsible for maintaining all of the network rules and providing the necessary instructions to the underlying infrastructure on how traffic should be handled.
 This enables businesses to better adapt to their changing needs and have better control over their networks.

 The Floodlight Controller was originally offered by Big Switch as part of the OpenDaylight Project, but in June 2013, Big Switch stepped away amid what seems to be conflicting interests with Cisco.
 While the Floodlight Controller is still open source, it is not involved with the OpenDaylight Project.